Tech Startups vs ScaleUps: Adapt Design Ops For Success

 - Cons: B2B startups focused more on product development than on direct consumer interaction may find that this role is not as necessary.

-- Ideal for: Startups and scaleups that rely heavily on video content for customer acquisition or product tutorials.
+- Ideal for: Startups and scaleups that rely heavily on video content for customer acquisition or product tutorials, including those looking to find a long-form video editor through Awesomic for deeper content production.

 Agencies and unlimited design services: Outsourcing for scaling DesignOps